 Duration: 4 hours

-The track between Nina Bay and a little Ramsay Bay is one of the most enjoyable on the trail.
+The track between Nina Bay and Little Ramsay Bay is one of the most enjoyable on the trail.
 A highlight of the hike is the ever-changing terrain from beach to rocky headlands to woodlands.

 At the northern end of Little Ramsay Bay lies a permanent freshwater stream coming down from Mt Bowen, which provides a great place for a cool-off swim and a water bottle refill.
-At each of the designated campsites there are steel hooks to hang your bags up and keep the rats and other critters away from your food.
+At each of the designated campgrounds there are steel hooks to hang your bags up and keep the rats and other critters away from your food.
+Make use of them!

 Distance: 10.5km